HTM-ASU/Pitt-Hopkins-syndrome-PTHS---1st-Study/README.md

 # License

-This repository is distributed under the terms described in the accompanying `LICENSE` file.
+This repository is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the `LICENSE` file for details.